harryxu/laravel-theme/README.md

     'theme' => 'mytheme',

-Or just call `Theme::setTheme('mytheme')` to change theme dynamically.

 If you do not want do any thing about config, the default theme is called "`default`".

 ## Usage